RUSSELL FIELDING geographer

 —a colleague asked to evaluate my approach to pedagogy

-My teaching at Coastal Carolina University focuses on methods of critical inquiry and interdisciplinary research.
-I also have experience teaching courses on a variety of topics within geography and the environmental sciences including climate change, environmental policy, GIS, ocean ecosystems, natural hazards, and sustainability.
+My teaching at Coastal Carolina University is mainly in support of the Sustainability and Coastal Resilience major and the Honors program.
+I also have experience teaching courses on a variety of topics within geography and the environmental sciences more broadly including climate change, environmental policy, geology and physical geography, GIS, human-environment interactions, ocean ecosystems, and natural hazards.
 I enjoy mentoring student research and do so both as part of coursework and separately as undergraduate and graduate thesis projects.

 I use a teaching style that conveys passion, expertise, encouragement, and inclusion.
 In my teaching evaluations for just one course during the 2018-19 year, the words “passionate” and “enthusiastic” were used 23 times by the 38 students enrolled.
 While it is fulfilling to be viewed as a passionate teacher, I am more interested in being an effective teacher.
 Student learning is the single most important outcome and evaluations of my teaching, both from students and from my faculty colleagues, bear witness to its effectiveness in this regard.
 One colleague/observer remarked that I am “exactly the kind of teacher that engages students, keeps them interested, and opens the world of environmental studies to them.”